Bridging Linguistic Typology and Multilingual Machine Translation with Multi-View Language Representations: Application in multilingual NMT

 \paragraph{Dataset. } We use the dataset processed and tokenised by \citet{qi-etal-2018-pre} of 53 languages (TED-53), from where we learned our $L_T$ embeddings.
 We opted for TED-53 to better evaluate the extensibility of clusters and because it is also used to train the \textsc{LangRank} model.
 The list of languages, set sizes and other details are included in Appendix \ref{app:languages}.
 Before preprocessing the text, we drop any sentences from the training sets which overlap with any of the test sets.
 Since we are building many-to-English multilingual systems, this is important, as any such overlap will bias the results.

+\paragraph{Model and training.} Similar to \citet{tan-etal-2019-multilingual}, we train small transformer models \cite{NIPS2017_7181}.
+We jointly learn 90k shared sub-words with the byte pair encoding \cite{sennrich-etal-2016-neural} algorithm built in SentencePiece \cite{kudo-richardson-2018-sentencepiece}.
+We also oversample all the training data of the less-resourced languages in each cluster, and shuffle them proportionally in all batches.

+We use Nematus \cite{sennrich-EtAl:2017:EACLDemo} only to extract the factored language embeddings from the TED-53 corpus ($L_T$).
+Besides, given the large number of experiments, we also choose the efficient Marian NMT \cite{junczys-dowmunt-etal-2018-marian} toolkit for training the rest of systems.
+With Marian NMT, we only use the basic pseudo-token setting for identifying the source language, as we did not need to retrieve new language embeddings after training.
+Besides, we allow the Marian NMT framework to automatically determine the mini-batch size given the sentence-length and available memory (mini-batch-fit parameter).

+We train our models with up to four NVIDIA P100 GPUs using Adam optimiser \cite{kingma2014adam} with default parameters ($\beta_{1}=0.9, \beta_{2}=0.98, \varepsilon=10^{-9}$) and early stopping at 5 validation steps for the cross-entropy metric.
+Finally, the sacreBLEU version string \cite{post-2018-call} is as follows: BLEU+case.mixed+numrefs.1+smooth.exp +tok.13a+version.1.3.7.

 \paragraph{Clustering settings. } We first list the baselines and our approaches, with the number of clusters/models between brackets: \begin{enumerate} \item Individual [53]: Pairwise model per language. \item Massive [1]: A single model for all languages. \item Language families [20]: Based on historical linguistics.
 We divide the 33 Indo-European languages into 7 branches.
-Moreover, 11 groups only have one language. \item KB [3]: $U_S$ (Syntax) tends to agglomerate large clusters (with 4-13-33 languages) and behaves similar to the massive model. \item Learned [11]: We train a set of 53 factored embeddings ($L_T$) similar to \citet{tan-etal-2019-multilingual}. \item Concatenation [18]: $U_S \oplus L_T$ \item SVCCA-53 [10]: Multi-view representation with SVCCA composing both $U_S$ and $L_T$ vectors.
-Figure \ref{fig:dendrograms} shows the inferred hierarchy. \item SVCCA-23 [10]: Similar to the previous setting, but we use the set of 23 language embeddings $L_W$ instead \cite{tan-etal-2019-multilingual}, and project the 30 complementary languages with SVCCA($U_S$,$L_W$). \end{enumerate} With the last setting, we are interrogating whether SVCCA is a useful method for rapidly increasing the number of languages without retraining massive models given new entries that require their NMT-learned embeddings for clustering.
+Moreover, 11 groups only have one language. \item KB [3]: $U_S$ (Syntax) tends to agglomerate large clusters (with 4-13-33 languages), behaving similar to a massive model (Fig. \ref{fig:ddg-syntax}). \item Learned [11]: We train a set of 53 factored embeddings ($L_T$) similar to \citet{tan-etal-2019-multilingual} (Fig. \ref{fig:ddg-ted53}). \item Concatenation [18]: $U_S \oplus L_T$. \item SVCCA-53 [10]: Multi-view representation with SVCCA composing both $U_S$ and $L_T$ vectors (Fig. \ref{fig:ddg-svcca53}). \item SVCCA-23 [10]: Similar to the previous setting, but we use the set of 23 language embeddings $L_W$ instead \cite{tan-etal-2019-multilingual}, and project the 30 complementary languages with SVCCA($U_S$,$L_W$) (Fig. \ref{fig:ddg-svcca23}). \end{enumerate} With the last setting, we are interrogating whether SVCCA is a useful method for rapidly increasing the number of languages without retraining massive models given new entries that require their NMT-learned embeddings for clustering.

 Similar to \citet{tan-etal-2019-multilingual}, we use hierarchical agglomeration with average linkage and cosine similarity.
 However, we choose a different criterion for choosing the optimal number of clusters.